Shippable/docs/sources/platform/tutorial/integration/subscription-integrations.md

 You can view a list integrations at the following places:

 * [Subscription integration dashboard](#view-sub-integrations), that shows you a list of integrations are available to that specific Subscription.
-Subscription integrations can be shared integrations, or personal integrations that were scoped to include that Subscription.
+Subscription integrations can be org integrations, or personal integrations that were scoped to include that Subscription.

 * [Account integrations dashboard](#view-account-integrations), that shows your personal integrations.

 <a name="view-sub-integrations"></a>
 ### Subscription integrations dashboard

 Your Subscription integrations dashboard shows you a list of integrations are available to that specific Subscription.
-Subscription integrations can be shared integrations, or personal integrations that were scoped to include that Subscription.
+Subscription integrations can be org integrations, or personal integrations that were scoped to include that Subscription.

 To view Subscription integrations: